a00837152/Solar_Buck/README.md

 Plain text files will start generating automatically containing information in the following columns (separated by semicolons):

 Time; Duty Cycle; Inductor Current; RMS Current; Capacitor Voltage; Power; Load;

+If needed, the file "read_script" can be executed to load back the information of a text file to MATLAB's workspace.